If you’re involved in selling or installing hardwood floors, you have probably had to solve a “squeaky floor” problem for a customer.

 Breaking the tongue on the flooring boards

 Cause: Your compressor may be set too high, or your fastener too large.
 This will keep boards from being installed correctly, and eventually lead to movement between boards causing squeaks.
+In some cases, this structural damage will require a full floor replacement – at the contractor’s expense (read more about that here).

 Flooring won’t come together properly